U.N. Security Council slams N. Korea's missile launching

 North Korea's latest military action is widely seen as an attempt to test new U.S. officials, who have not fully spoken publicly about Washington's approach toward Pyongyang since Trump's inauguration on Jan.
 20.

+North Korea has repeatedly insisted that its weapons programs are necessary to defend itself from a perceived U.S. threat.

+It has urged the United States to withdraw its armed forces in South Korea and sign a permanent peace treaty to replace the armistice that stopped, but technically never ended, the 1950-1953 Korean War.

-Earlier Monday, Guterres strongly condemned North Korea for its latest missile launch saying, "This action is a further troubling violation of Security Council resolutions."
+The missile launch is also Pyongyang's first provocative act since Guterres took office as new U.N. secretary general on Jan.
+1. He strongly condemned North Korea for its latest saying, "This action is a further troubling violation of Security Council resolutions."

 ==Kyodo